Image | Quilla Bohannon FreeWigs4Kids

 The hair loss that comes with these types of health issues can be overwhelmingly difficult to deal with at any stage in life but for children who are still growing up and finding themselves, this can be especially detrimental to their mental health and their perception of themselves.
 This is why charities like The Little Princess Trust were created; to help children and young people suffering from hair loss by providing them with real hair wigs completely free of charge.

-Aside from health reasons, children may also look to wigs as a way to express themselves.
+Aside from health reasons, wigs for children may be needed as a way to let kids express themselves.
 With cosplay becoming more popular each year, more kids are turning to the art of dressing up as their favourite characters.
 To best portray these characters involves recreating their intricate outfits and hairstyles and considering these often come in a spectrum of colours and gravity-defying styles, wigs are the best option.

 Are All Wigs The Same?
 Which One Is Best For My Child?